 - 1/4 teaspoon white pepper

-How To Make Dim Sum Soy Sauce Chow Mein Noodles [Vegan]
+How to Prepare Dim Sum Soy Sauce Chow Mein Noodles [Vegan]

 - Cook noodles per the direction on the package.
 Drain, rinse and set in a colander to dry.